“It’s about putting yourself out there to make it the best you can!” — Morgan Yearout

 I also really appreciate my living experience since I am doing Babel Bridges and have a fabulous host family to house me all year.
 The parents have a 13-year-old and 10-year-old boy and they are like my “brothers.”
 They are so warm, welcoming, and kind.
 The Mother and Father are also so pure-hearted, sharing, patient with communication barriers, and open-minded.
 I have been accepted into the family as one of their own since day one and I cannot be more grateful.”

 How do you feel about the integration of the culture so far?
 Are there things that you have embraced or are hoping to embrace?

 “I feel well integrated based on my time here.
 It’s about putting yourself out there to make it the best you can!
 I have a host family so that by default has helped a lot.
 I also am involved in private Spanish courses so I can converse better with locals.
 But overall, I think I’ve embraced the culture and had a pretty good idea of what I was signing myself up for before I got here.”

 Morgan knew from the moment she stepped off the plane (and probably way before that) what her goals were while living in Spain.
-It was clear in her predeparture posts online, and now after we arrived that Morgan wants to challenge herself beyond the point of planning.
+It was clear in her pre-departure posts online, and now after we arrived that Morgan wants to challenge herself beyond the point of planning.
 She wants to go above and beyond what she normally would in order to prove to herself, and herself alone, that she is not only willing but she is able to push herself outside her comfort zone.
 Morgan has already crossed off two of her bucket list items.
-She took her road trip to north Spain and she frolicked with the camels in Morocco.
+She took her road trip to northern Spain and she frolicked with the camels in Morocco.
 I can’t wait to see what adventure and story she has for us next time.

 Stay tuned for our next series of Teacher Connections in 2017!
-We will follow up with our cadre of teacher’s that we interviewed already to learn more about their life in Spain.
+We will follow up with our cadre of teacher’s that we interviewed to learn more about their life in Spain.